cgewecke/git-phaser/README.md

 ```

 ## Deploy to TestFlight
-1. Make sure www/lib/meteor-client-side/meteor-runtime-config.js is set to Production address
+1. Make sure www/lib/meteor-client-side/meteor-runtime-config.js is set to Production address.
-2. Make sure flags in config.platform are set to production values
+2. Make sure flags in config.platform AND server/config.push.json are set to production values.
 3. Build project in ionic
 4. In Xcode: General > Identity: Increment build or version number
-5. In Xcode: Product > Archive etc . . . see Issue #36 for detailed discussion of how this was set up.
+5. In Xcode: Build Setting > Code Signing > Provisioning Profile: GitphaserProduction (All the other stuff should be 'distribution')
-6. To use the release build in development - go to Product > Scheme > Edit Scheme and change the run settings.
-(This is necessary to get push notifictions to work).
+6. In Xcode: Product > Archive.
+Validate, then upload.
+[This issue has more.](https://github.com/cgewecke/beacon-testing/issues/36)
 7. In iTunesConnect > Apps > TestFlight, select the new version to test.
 (These process for a while before they are available).